davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 ### Configuring Elixir for Honeycomb

-Sign up for honeycomb, grab your API Key, then
+Sign up for Honeycomb, grab your API key, then

 ```elixir
 # runtime.exs